 How do I make a donation?
 The process is simple!
-Call to make a donation by check or go online by December 31!
+Make a donation by check or go online by March 31!
 Donations can be made to INRC by check or credit card.
-Donations can be made online at https://donate.inrc.org; note 'NAP' in the notes section when you donate.
+Donations can be made online at https://donate.inrc.org; please note 'NAP' in the notes section when you donate.

 How does a donor redeem NAP tax credits?
 After donating to INRC, we will send you a thank you letter and a Donor Contribution Form form, specifying the amount of your donation that is eligible for NAP credits.
 We'll need you to provide some information, including your signature, and return the form to us.
 You'll keep a copy and include it with your state tax returns.
 You will need to file a Schedule 6 with your return.
 When completing the Schedule 6, the donor will cite the “Neighborhood Assistance Credit”.

-Interested in NAP credits?
+Interested in NAP credits or have questions?
 Email Anne-Marie Taylor, Executive Director, firstname.lastname@example.org.
+Thank you!